-Inbound is usually the first of go-to-market (GTM) motions for a company, and it starts with a website.
+Inbound is usually the first of go-to-market (GTM) motions for a company.
+It starts with their website.
 If an organization creates the right type of valued content and custom, personalized experiences, site visitors — and, in time, prospective customers — flock to them.
 An effective inbound motion is the ante to get into the competitive marketplace.

 Lately, however, the inbound sales pipeline has shrunk for a great many sales and marketing organizations.
-Certainly, the challenging economic environment and its somewhat murky short-term outlook has pushed a great many companies to delay further investment, contributing to a decline in inbound.
+Partly because the challenging economic environment has pushed many companies to delay further investment, contributing to a decline in inbound.

-But, the shrinking inbound motion is also a proof point that B2B buyers behave markedly different than just a few years ago, and their new B2B buying journeys are forcing vendors to change almost everything they thought they knew about successful GTM strategies.
+But, the shrinking inbound motion is also a proof point that B2B buyers behave markedly different than just a few years ago.
+Their new B2B buying journeys are forcing vendors to change almost everything they thought they knew about successful GTM strategies.

 There’s a New B2B Buyer

-Over 50 percent of the U.S. workforce is made up of millennials, those born between 1981 and 1996, and Gen Z, those born between 1997 and 2012.
-These professionals have grown up to varying extents with search engines, peer review sites and ever-present social media.
+Over 50 percent of the U.S. workforce is made up of millennials and Gen Z. These professionals have grown up with search engines, peer review sites and ever-present social media.

 B2B Buyers Embrace New B2B Buying Journeys